opencor/opencor-developer-documentation/src/develop/plugins/sampleWindow.rst

                              descriptions);
    }

-As can be seen, our plugin is selectable by the user, but it does not offer direct `CLI <https://en.wikipedia.org/wiki/Command-line_interface>`__ support (line 46).
+As can be seen, our plugin is selectable by the user, but it does not offer `CLI <https://en.wikipedia.org/wiki/Command-line_interface>`__ support (line 46).
 It also has a direct dependency on both the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ and `Sample <https://github.com/opencor/opencor/tree/master/src/plugins/sample/Sample/>`__ plugins (line 47).

 .. _develop_plugins_sampleWindow_interfacesImplementation: